rlerner/LittleManComputer/README.md

 There are limitations of the machine I won't go into here, but I will call out a few for my assembler.
 These were design decisions that are easy to change if you care to:
  - The symbol table is shared for line labels and variables.
 This means that you can't call a variable LOL and also label a line LOL or weird things will happen.
 I'll probably change this later, but I have stuff here on GitHub from a decade ago in private repos that say the same thing.
  - The symbols are case insensitive.
 It's easy to fix this, but with 100 memory locations, I don't think you'll have too robust of a symbol table anyway.
- - There are trailing BRK (000) opcodes.
+ - ~~There are trailing BRK (000) opcodes.
 I think this is due to how I iterate memory locations but I'm not sure.
-Would for sure want to fix this if any programs are near the 100 cell limit.
+Would for sure want to fix this if any programs are near the 100 cell limit.~~ (Actually, these are just uninitalizaed DAT cells).

 ## Samples